ru37z/socbed-acsac-2021/evaluation/README.md

 To match Sigma rules against the created Windows Event logs, we used our open-source tool [Logprep](https://github.com/fkie-cad/Logprep), which is included here as a Python EXecutable (PEX) file called `check_sigma.pex`.
 Please note that this file requires Linux and Python 3.8 (default in Ubuntu 20.04) to run.
-Let us know if you are using a different OS or Python version, we will gladly recompile the file for you.
+Let us know if you are using a different OS or Python version, we can recompile the file for you.

 We also included the Sigma rules used for the Evaluation in the `rules` directory.
 These rules were downloaded from the [official Sigma repository](https://github.com/SigmaHQ/sigma).
+Please note that the [Detection Rule License](https://github.com/SigmaHQ/sigma/blob/master/LICENSE.Detection.Rules.md) applies.
 Use the following command to create Sigma alerts from the Windows Event log file (can take several minutes):

 ```